Ronaldo V-Football: Gameplay

 The main aim of Ronaldo V-Football is to win the V-Football Cup.
 The V-Football Cup is set out in a similar model to the FIFA World Cup; the player has to qualify for the championship by winning a continental championship, place in the top two in their group table, and then reach the final by winning the knockout matches that follow the group stage.

 Music

 The main theme for Ronaldo V-Football was "Samba de Janeiro" by Bellini, a dance remix of "Belo Horizonti" by The Heartists.
 The Game Boy Color version's soundtrack was created by Alberto Jose González.

 Development

-Rumors of the game first circulated in 1998.
+Ronaldo was reported to be in talks for a video game deal with Infrogrames in 1998.